IBM-Cloud/openwhisk-contact/README.md

 Built using the IBM Bluemix, the application uses:
 - IBM Bluemix OpenWhisk to host the API
 - Angulrs.js for frontend
-- SendGrid mail client
+- SendGrid email api

 **No runtime to deploy, no server to manage**

 ## Application Requirements
 - IBM Bluemix account.
 [Sign up](https://console.ng.bluemix.net/registration/?target=%2Fdashboard%2Fapps) for Bluemix, or use an existing account.
-- [SendGrid](https://sendgrid.com/) email client, sign up for free and get your token
+- [SendGrid](https://sendgrid.com/) email api, sign up for free and get your api key
 - GitHub Pages to host the frontend

 ![](./readMe-images/diag.png)